retrosight/rest/hateoas-model-example.md

   * The server is always in control of building the entire URI.
   * URIs are completely opaque strings to the client code.
   * Client code follows links in `href` as the result of binding to the `rel` value.
-* For completeness an endpoint for `"rel": "orders-all"` is provided to demonstrate the difference between the service itself and resources contained therein.
+* The example shows the availability of an endpoint for retrieving all orders to discriminate between the service itself and a representation within.
+  * The default method when none is specified is `GET`.

 ### Request